arcan1s/quadro-core/CONTRIBUTING.md

       forward class declaration instead.
 Exception is base class header declaration.
     * In a`*.cpp` file header declaration should have the following order separated by a new line in the alphabet order:
-        1. Class header.
+        1. Class headers (including UI ones).
-        2. KDE specific headers.
+        2. Qt specific headers.
-        3. Qt specific headers.
+        3. Third party headers.
-        4. Third party headers.
+        4. Project library headers.
         5. Project headers.
     * Any header should have [include guard](https://en.wikipedia.org/wiki/Include_guard) named as `CLASSNAMECAPS_H`